vjdato21/qmk_firmware/keyboards/keychron/c1/rgb/readme.md

 ## Bootloader
 To enter the bootloader, you can use any of the following methods:
 - Press `FN + ESC` if the keyboard is already powered on.
-- Short the boot pads below the space bar, then plug in your keyboard."
+- Short the boot pads below the space bar, then plug in your keyboard.
 * * *
 For more information and more detailed flashing instructions, please visit [SonixQMK Docs](https://sonixqmk.github.io/qmk_docs/newbs_getting_started)